It seems you are offline. Please check your connection and try again.

 If the text never arrives, you are not charged.
 You only pay for a code you actually receive.

-Why a private line beats a shared one
+Why a private number beats a shared one

-A shared line is open to all, so it may already be banned on the service before you even try.
+A shared number is open to all, so it may already be banned on the service before you even try.
 A private one is yours alone, with no history dragging it down.

-That single difference is why the strict apps wave a paid line through while they bounce the public ones.
+That single difference is why the strict apps wave a paid number through while they bounce the public ones.
 For one dollar you skip the guessing game.

-When even a paid line will not work
+When even a paid number will not work

 Be honest with yourself before you buy.
-A temporary line, shared or paid, is for one off codes only and will not cover everything.
+A temporary number, shared or paid, is for one off codes only and will not cover everything.

 × Long term logins.
-The line is short lived, so it cannot hold an account you log into for months.
+The number is short lived, so it cannot hold an account you log into for months.

 × Voice calls.
 It receives a text, it does not take phone calls.